List of Cowboy Bebop characters: Ed

 In the English dub, she almost always refers to herself in the third person.
-Not much is known about her origins, only that she spent some of her earlier childhood in an orphanage after being left there by her father, who appears in episode twenty-four.
+Not much is known about her origins, only that she spent some of her earlier childhood in a Catholic orphanage after being left there by her father, who appears in episode twenty-four.
 Her father, Appeldelhi Siniz Hesap Lutfen, recognizes her immediately by her birth name of "Françoise Lütfen" and while initially unsure of her sex, leaves shortly after to continue his unending quest to document every asteroid that falls to Earth from the wreckage of the Moon.
 In the manga, she was a friend of a timid young boy in the orphanage known simply as "Tomato" (the name given to her PC in the anime), who, like Ed, knew a great deal about computers and the net.
 Ed's primary use to the Bebop crew is as a hacker; she is widely known to be a whiz kid behind the computer.
 Ed's computer of choice is a carry-along desktop, and when traveling by foot she will balance it on her head.
 Her goggles can interact with it to give her a virtual reality environment in which she can browse an entire network at once.

 Originally, Ed's character was inspired by the "inner behavior" of the shows' music composer, Yoko Kanno ("a little weird, catlike, but a genius at creating music"), and was first developed as a dark-skinned boy.
 It was changed to even the gender ratio on the Bebop, which was, with Ed as a boy, three males and one female.
 The original character design appears in session 5 as a young boy that steals an adult magazine from Annie's bookstore by smuggling it under his shirt which eventually he takes out and reads.
 Regarding Ed, Watanabe mentioned in a 2017 interview with IGN that the character's "gender is meaningless."
 As for the reason why Ed's gender was ambiguous, he said wanted to create a character that surpasses humanity, going so far as to say that Ed might not even be human.
 It was also during this interview that Watanabe referred to Ed as both "it" and "he."